Returning to work after having a baby

 domestic responsibilities such as cooking and cleaning.

-you can balance caring responsibilities with your work
+can balance your care responsibilities with your work commitments.

 Adjusting to a new income

-Create a budget of your income and the extra expenses such as
+It's a good idea to create a budget of your income and the extra

 Know your legal rights